HybridThingsLab/robodada/README.md

 |![stand_parts](./docs/stand_parts.JPG)|![stand_build](./docs/stand_build.JPG)|

-Our servostand is a lasercut stand which will perfectly fit the pan/tilt module and has fixing holes for the PCB and power connector.
+Our servostand is a lasercutted and perfectly fits the pan/tilt module.
+There are fixing holes for the PCB and power connector.
-You can cut it out of a __3mm__ thick material of your choice - we recommend MDF board or something similar, non-conductive, glueable.
+You can cut it out of a __3mm__ thick material of your choice - we recommend MDF board or something similar, non-conductive and glueable.

 ### Circuit board